Home Compare MAS vs SGO.PA

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (MAS: S&P 500, SGO.PA: STOXX 600).

-The result is anchored in growth, but profitability also reinforces the same direction.
-The overall score gap is 9 points in favour of Masco Corporation.
+The lead is spread across profitability and growth, rather than sitting in one isolated gap.
+The overall score gap is 12 points in favour of Masco Corporation.

 INDUSTRY COMPARISON